A Survey on Design Methodologies for Accelerating Deep Learning on Heterogeneous Architectures: Introduction

 \section{Introduction}

 Over the past few years, deep learning (DL) has contributed to remarkable progress in applications such as computer vision, natural language processing, speech and audio processing, recommendation systems, autonomous systems, environmental sciences, and many more.
-Deep Learning refers to a subset of machine learning that uses deep neural networks (DNNs) with multiple layers of artificial neurons to mimic human brain behavior and learn how to execute a task from large amounts of data.
-The size and complexity of modern DNN models require ever-increasing amounts of computational and memory resources, leading to an unsustainable level of power consumption if executed on traditional general-purpose High-Performance Computing (HPC) systems.
+The size and complexity of modern deep neural networks (DNNs) require ever-increasing amounts of computational and memory resources, leading to an unsustainable level of power consumption if executed on traditional general-purpose High-Performance Computing (HPC) systems.
 Therefore, when implementing a DL application, developers must possess not only knowledge of abstract algorithms and training methods but also the ability to map the DNN model to an efficient, possibly heterogeneous, hardware architecture.

-While several works have been published on DL algorithms and their applications ~\cite{goodfellow2016deep, CSR19}, as well as surveys about domain-specific hardware architectures for DL ~\cite{chen2020engineering, akkad2023embedded, silvano2023survey}, this paper focuses on the tools and methodologies required to design DL accelerators, going beyond multi-core CPU- and GPU-based systems to improve training and inference efficiency.
-The task of designing hardware accelerators for DL requires expertise in machine learning, computer architecture, and low-level hardware design; such a multidisciplinary approach has fostered research into new design automation tools, compilers, and methodologies that help developers explore a vast design space to reach their performance and power consumption goals by maximizing parallelism and minimizing data movement.

-This survey thus highlights various approaches that support the compilation and mapping of a DNN model to existing hardware accelerators, including GPUs, Tensor Processor Units, custom designs implemented on Field Programmable Gate Arrays (FPGAs) or Application-Specific Integrated Circuits (ASICs), Neural Processing Units, In-Memory-Computing architectures, and co-processors based on the open hardware RISC-V architecture.
-Moreover, it describes methodologies supporting the implementation of new accelerators, such as High-Level Synthesis (HLS), application partitioning and mapping, design space exploration, and architectural simulation.
-In a scenario where the design space of possible accelerator architectures is vast, and each of them has different characteristics in terms of performance, power consumption (Figure \ref{fig:survey-graph}), but also monetary cost and programmability, choosing the right design tools is fundamental to achieve optimal results.
+The rise of transformer-based Large Language Models (LLMs) has further exacerbated these challenges by increasing model size, memory requirements, and computational cost~\cite{transformerSurvey2023}.